prestodb/presto-yarn/README.md

     "site.global.additional_config_properties": "task.max-worker-threads=5\ndistributed-joins-enabled=true"
 ```

 * ``site.global.plugin`` (optional) (default - None): This allows you to add any additional jars you want to copy to plugin ``presto-server-<version>/plugin/<connector>`` directory in addition to what is already available there.
 It should be of the format {'connector1' : ['jar1', 'jar2'..], 'connector2' : ['jar3', 'jar4'..]..}.
 This will copy jar1, jar2 to Presto plugin directory at plugin/connector1 directory and jar3, jar4 at plugin/connector2 directory.
-Make sure you have the plugin jars you want to add to Presto available at ```presto-yarn-package/src/main/slider/package/plugins/``` prior to building the presto-yarn app package and thus the app package built ``presto-yarn-package-<version>.zip`` will have the jars under ```package/plugins``` directory.
+Make sure you have the plugin jars you want to add to Presto available at ```presto-yarn-package/src/main/slider/package/plugins/``` prior to building the presto-yarn app package and thus the app package built ``presto-yarn-package-<version>-<presto-version>.zip`` will have the jars under ```package/plugins``` directory.

 ```
     "site.global.plugin": "{'ml': ['presto-ml-${presto.version}.jar']}",